Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models: Introduction

-Deep generative models, such as GANs~\cite{goodfellow2014generative,karras2019style} and diffusion models~\cite{sohl2015deep,ho2020denoising,song2020denoising}, excel at synthesizing photo-realistic images, enabling many image synthesis and editing applications.
+\IEEEPARstart{D}{eep} generative models, such as GANs~\cite{goodfellow2014generative,karras2019style} and diffusion models~\cite{sohl2015deep,ho2020denoising,song2020denoising}, excel at synthesizing photo-realistic images, enabling many image synthesis and editing applications.
 For example, users can edit an image by drawing sketches~\cite{isola2017image,sangkloy2017scribbler}, semantic maps~\cite{isola2017image,park2019semantic}, or strokes~\cite{meng2022sdedit}.
 All of these applications require users to interact with generative models frequently and therefore demand short inference time.

-In practice, content creators often edit images gradually and only update a small image region each time.
-However, even for a minor edit, recent generative models often synthesize the entire image, including the unchanged regions, which leads to a significant waste of computation.
-As a concrete example shown in \fig{idea}(a), the result of the previous edits has already been computed, and the user further edits 9.4\% area.
-However, the vanilla DDIM~\cite{song2020denoising} needs to generate the entire image to obtain the newly edited regions, wasting 80\% computation on the unchanged regions.
+\looseness=-1 In practice, content creators often edit images gradually and only update a small image region each time.
+However, even for a minor edit, recent generative models often synthesize the entire image, including the unchanged areas, which leads to a significant waste of computation.
+As a concrete example shown in \fig{idea}(a), the result of the previous edits has already been computed, and the user further edits 9.4\% areas.
+However, vanilla SDEdit~\cite{meng2022sdedit} needs to apply the denoising network on the entire image to obtain the newly edited regions, wasting 80\% computation on the unchanged areas.
 A naive approach to address this issue would be to first segment the newly edited regions, synthesize the corresponding output regions, and blend the outputs back into the previous output.
 Unfortunately, this method often creates visible seams between the newly edited and unedited regions.
 How could we save the computation by only updating the edited regions without losing global coherence?